fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 ### Playground

-When above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), it can be observed that as traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, the controller triggers load
+When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), it can be observed that as traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, the controller triggers load